cybertraining-dsc/fa20-523-301/project/project.md

 | 5.   | 25   |  25 | 10 | 5 | 0.611 |
 | 6.   | 25 | 25 | 10 | 20 | 0.982 |

 The team has decided that the results for the Deep Learning are the most desirable.
 This model would be the one that the team would recommend based on the results from the metrics available.
-The parameters the team recommends are italicized in *Line 1*.
+The parameters the team recommends are italicized in *Line 1* of **Table 4**.

 ## 5. Inference